-- 11.1.1.1 The student engages in a structured study plan in coordination with the Office of Academic Success; - 11.1.1.2 The student repeats part or all of the OMS-II year; - 11.1.1.3 The student takes a leave of absence and enroll in the OSU Graduate College Certificate Program in Biomedical Sciences; - 11.1.1.4 The student attends an external board preparation course; - 11.1.1.5 The student takes a leave of absence from OSU-COM; and/or - 11.1.1.6 Dismissal. - 11.1.2 Students will not be allowed to take COMLEX Level 1 if they meet any of the following criteria: - 11.1.2.1 The student failed to successfully remediate a failed course(s). - 11.1.2.2 The student was referred to ASC by the Office of Academic Success for being at significant risk of failing COMLEX Level 1, and the student has not completed the requirements from the Dean. - 11.1.2.3 The student has failed to achieve a threshold score on a COMSAE as determined by the Office of Academic Success.
+- 11.1.1.1 The student be placed on probation; - 11.1.1.2 The student engages in a structured study plan in coordination with the Office of Academic Success;

+- 11.1.1.3 The student enrolls in and completes an external board preparation course; - 11.1.1.4 The student takes a leave of absence from OSU-COM; and/or - 11.1.1.5 The student be dismissed. - 11.1.2 Students will not be allowed to take COMLEX Level 1 if they meet any of the following criteria: - 11.1.2.1 The student failed to successfully remediate a failed course(s). - 11.1.2.2 The student was referred to ASC by the Office of Academic Success for being at significant risk of failing COMLEX Level 1, and the student has not completed the requirements from the Dean. - 11.1.2.3 The student has failed to achieve a threshold score on a COMSAE as determined by the Office of Academic Success. - 11.1.2.3.1 Students who do not achieve the threshold score on the April COMSAE will be given one attempt at the COMSAE per month (with the exception of either May or June, depending on the year as determined by the Associate Dean of Curriculum, in which they are allowed two attempts) until October of the same calendar year (unless an attempt would result in a score being returned after the completion of clerkship rotation 4). - 11.1.2.4 The student is on a leave of absence for medical reasons. - 11.1.3 Students who receive a passing COMLEX Level 1 score prior to the start of clerkship rotation 1 may begin a patient-facing clerkship rotation for clerkship rotation 1.
+Students who have not received a passing COMLEX Level 1 score, but who have sat for a COMLEX Level 1 prior to the start of clerkship rotation 1, may begin a maximum of two (2) non-patient-facing clerkship rotations (Research and/or Wellness I elective clerkship rotation).
+In limited circumstances, students who take COMLEX Level 1 prior to Transition Week may not receive a score prior to beginning clerkship rotations.
+In those cases, the Dean or designee may approve an exception to this policy to allow such students to begin one patient-facing clerkship rotation prior to receiving their COMLEX Level 1 scores.